 Name Changes for Permanent Residents and New Citizens

 Any Canadian citizen or permanent resident can change names.
 This may be a name change from marriage, divorce or a legal name change.
 The name change can’t be done as part of your citizenship application.
-You must follow the same name change process as all other Canadians, then apply to get your citizenship certificate or permanent resident card updated.
+You must follow the same name change process as all other Canadians.
+It is recommended you get your citizenship certificate or permanent resident card updated following the name change.

 Am I eligible to change my name in Canada?